ashes-west/zata_MissingIconFinder/README.md

 ## 💡 Notes

 - Only `.png` files inside `html/img/items/` are considered valid icons.
-There are other ways to attach icon images to icons.
+There are other ways to attach icon images to items.
 So there might be a couple of false positives for exotic setups.